IngeniozIT/php-skeleton/README.md

 - `make restart` : Restarts the Docker container
 - `make rebuild` : Rebuilds the Docker image and restarts the container
 - `make remove` : Removes the Docker container
-- `make cli` : Runs a shell inside the Docker container (useful to run the various composer scripts)
+- `make cli` : Access a command line the container (useful to run the various composer scripts)
 - `make logs` : Displays the logs of the Docker container
 - `make clean` : Cleans the docker environment